 We constantly review the quality of our products to ensure that they are safe and that critical areas, such as the garment's seams, are of requisite quality and performance.
 This is done both during the development of the garments and through subsequent quality control checks, which are carried out by staff from our representative office in the production process.
+During 2023 we have introduced a new tool for quality review in production.
+It is a seamless module that supports us in planning, performing, and reporting of quality.
+The purpose is to increase visibility and demonstrate due diligence in our supply chain more effectively.
 This quality review process contributes to a close and constantly evolving collaboration with our suppliers.